The LORD smelled A SWEET SAVOUR

 It is amazing how a little study of the English language can clear things up for those who have been dumbed down by the modern American education system.

-Secondly, not only does the King James Bible render this word as "sweet SAVOUR" in Genesis 8:21 and the other passages but so also do the following Bible versions: Tyndale 1534 (he translated Genesis before his death), Coverdale 1535, The Great Bible 1540, Matthew's Bible (John Rogers) 1549, Bishops' Bible 1568, the Lesser Bible 1853, the Revised Version 1881, American Standard Version 1901, the Jewish translations of 1917, 1936, Webster's 1833, Douay 1950, Lamsa's 1933 translation of the Syriac Peshitta, World English Bible, Hebrew Names Version, KJV 21st Century Version, and the Third Millenium Bible.
+Secondly, not only does the King James Bible render this word as "sweet SAVOUR" in Genesis 8:21 and the other passages but so also do the following Bible versions: Tyndale 1534 (he translated Genesis before his death), Coverdale 1535, The Great Bible 1540, Matthew's Bible (John Rogers) 1549, Bishops' Bible 1568, the Douay Rheims 1610, the Geneva Bible 1587 -"And the Lorde smelled a swete sauoure.", the Revised Version 1881 - "And the LORD smelled the sweet savour", the Lesser Bible 1853, Darby 1890, American Standard Version 1901, the Jewish Publication Society (JPS) 1917, the Hebrew Publishing Company 1936, Webster's 1833, Douay 1950, Lamsa's 1933 translation of the Syriac Peshitta, World English Bible, Hebrew Names Version, KJV 21st Century Version 1994, the Third Millennium Bible 1998 and the Jubilee Bible 2010.

 In Ephesians 5:2 in the King James Bible we read: "And walk in love, as Christ also hath loved us, and hath given himself for us an offering and a sacrifice to God for A SWEETSMELLING SAVOUR."
 The King James Bible consistently refers to the O.T. sacrifices as God SMELLING a "sweet savour" and to Christ as their ultimate fulfillment as a "sweetsmelling SAVOUR".